Accelerating discovery across scientific disciplines through reproducible workflows with AiiDAlab: Beyond computational materials science

-First, the AiiDAlab-FLEXPART app is used to launch simulations that generate so-called concentration footprints based on a Lagrangian Particle Dispersion Model (LPDM) implemented in the FLEXPART code~\cite{Stohl2005}.
+For example, one common task is to launch simulations that generate concentration footprints based on a Lagrangian Particle Dispersion Model (LPDM) implemented in the FLEXPART code~\cite{Stohl2005}.
 These footprints must be computed for every atmospheric concentration observation to be assimilated in the subsequent inverse modeling step.
 Currently, greenhouse gases are monitored at a growing number of sites across Europe (currently 40-50), where in situ gas analyzers provide high-temporal-resolution measurements.
 When these data are aggregated to hourly averages for assimilation, the total number of required footprint calculations for a one-year inversion can reach approximately $O(10^5)$.
 Although this number can be reduced by grouping observations into combined simulations, a substantial number—on the order of $O(10^3)$—of individual LPDM simulations typically remains.
 Managing this volume of computations becomes increasingly complex without a robust and reliable workflow management system.
 Looking ahead, the volume of observational data is expected to grow significantly, particularly with the expansion of both in-situ monitoring networks and satellite-based remote sensing platforms.

-An example of the AiiDAlab-FLEXPART interface, along with the retrieved concentration footprints for the Swiss tall-tower site Beromünster, is shown in Fig.~\ref{fig:aiidalab-flexpart}.
-Beyond enabling the submission of individual transport model simulations to the HPC infrastructure and retrieving their outputs, the AiiDA-based implementation also automates the concatenation of simulation results over monthly periods.
-These aggregated outputs are provided in a standardized, interchangeable footprint data format, facilitating seamless sharing and reuse by other research groups.